-The partnership/domination scale is interdisciplinary.
-It cuts across academic siloes.
+Because the partnership/domination scale is interdisciplinary and cuts across academic siloes, scholars worldwide use and teach the partnership/domination social scale as a foundational concept.
 Scholars from natural and social sciences as well as humanities utilize the psycho-social macro-historical analysis provided by Riane Eisler's research, and teach the interventions it shows are needed for a better society.
-In the sense that Kurt Lewin used the term, this multidisciplinary research is “action research” - it points to actions that can improve not only our knowledge but our lives and future.
+This multidisciplinary research points to actions that can improve not only our knowledge but our lives and future.

 Examples of scholarship inspired by Riane Eisler’s work

-- The Interdisciplinary Journal of Partnership Studies is a peer-reviewed, open-access, online journal housed at the University of Minnesota.
+The Interdisciplinary Journal of Partnership Studies is a peer-reviewed, open-access, online journal housed at the University of Minnesota.
 Scholars and practitioners come together to share knowledge and experience, to develop new fields of inquiry, and provide practical tools to better address our unprecedented personal, social, economic, and environmental challenges.
-Contribute an article to the Interdisciplinary Journal of Partnership Studies.
+Scholars from any field and their students are invited to submit articles related to partnership studies to the Interdisciplinary Journal of Partnership Studies.

 - Inspired by the work of Riane Eisler, Professor Antonella Riem and a group of researchers at the University of Udine (Italy) founded the Partnership Studies Group (PSG) in 1998.
 This active community of scholars has partners all over the world: initially, the group’s research focused on the literatures of Australia, India and Canada, applied linguistics and education, but it has expanded to include a range of intercultural studies, francophone literatures, and social and educational fields.